As Dead as a Dodo - Symbol of Extinction

-To the Maasai and other pastoralist communities, their domestic animals are worth more than wildlife.
+To the Masai and other pastoralist communities, their domestic animals are worth more than wildlife.
 We can excuse them for reasoning that way.
 After all, it is their domestic animals that bring food directly on their tables.
-What they do not realise, is that wildlife is an important national resource that brings the country billions of shillings from the tourism industry.
+What they do not realize, is that wildlife is an important national resource that brings the country billions of shillings from the tourism industry.
 This money when added to funds from tax gives us roads, builds schools and hospitals besides meeting other development needs.
 It is an indirect income for every citizen.
 On the other hand, we owe it to the rest of the world to conserve wildlife and their habitats as a duty to humankind.
-The Kenya Wildlife Service is doing a commendable job, but todate, no body has been prosecuted for the elimination of six lions in one night in spite of their pictures being front page news in the press.
+The Kenya Wildlife Service is doing a commendable job, but to date, nobody has been prosecuted for the elimination of six lions in one night in spite of their pictures being front page news in the press.
 That is what inspired me to pass on a conservation message.

-I chose to make a Dodo because it is known the world over as the icon of extiction.
+I chose to make a Dodo because it is known the world over as the icon of extinction.

 How I made the Dodo

 1. I folded an R6 metal to form the backbone, round the belly to the neck and beak (shown in black).
 I formed two more pieces to form the legs (shown in red) and then welded them to the backbone piece with three more rods (shown in blue).

 2. I stuffed the armature with newspapers by wrapping with masking tape around the belly and neck.
 I used wood glue and tape to form bulges where required until the form of a Dodo was complete leaving the beak and legs for another material.

 3. When the form was able to stand, a fixed in on a block of wood and started to model the beak (bill) and one of the legs with Plasticine.

 4. I made a mold of the head and leg first with silicone latex, then covered the silicone with fiberglass backing.